khadas/khadas_docs/source/vim3/HowToUseNpu.md

 $ for req in $(cat requirements.txt); do pip3 install $req; done
 ```

+{% note info Note %}
-*Note: The command will install TensorFlow CPU version by default, if your PC has NVIDIA GPU(s) you can choose to install [GPU version](https://www.tensorflow.org/install/gpu) to speed up the conversion.*
+The command will install TensorFlow CPU version by default, if your PC has NVIDIA GPU(s) you can choose to install [GPU version](https://www.tensorflow.org/install/gpu) to speed up the conversion.
+{% endnote %}

 Verify the TensorFlow:
 ```